JerryKu/ISBN-LookUp/README.md

 # ISBN-LookUp
-Some more Web Development Practice
+Some Web Development Practice

-A simple web app that allows users to look up an ISBN Displays Book Cover, Title, Author, and Year Published
+A simple web app that allows users to look up an ISBN Displays Book Cover, Title, Author, and Year Published.

+Used openlibrary API

+Solutions written with jQUery and without jQuery.